SunnyAgrwl05/Swasthya-Sathi-AI/README.md

 ![thumbnail](assets/thumbnail.png)

-## The problem
+## The Problem

-Bihar's PHC (Primary Health Centre) network runs on ASHA, ANM and Anganwadi workers spread across dozens of rural sub-centers.
-Supervisors track their attendance manually in registers or WhatsApp — no visibility into who's underperforming until it's too late.
+Bihar's PHC (Primary Health Centre) network runs on hundreds of ASHA, ANM, and Anganwadi workers spread across rural sub-centers.
+Supervisors currently track their attendance manually — in paper registers or WhatsApp groups.
+There's no visibility into who's underperforming until it's already too late to act.

+I built this to fix that.

-## What makes this an *agent*, not a form
+## This Is an Agent, Not a Form

-Most "AI attendance" submissions wrap a chat UI around a database.
-Swasthya Sathi AI instead gives **Gemini a set of real Python tools** (`mark_attendance`, `get_attendance_summary`, `find_low_attendance_workers`, `who_has_not_marked_today`, `list_workers`) and lets the model decide, turn by turn, which tool(s) to call and in what order — using Gemini's automatic function calling.
+Most "AI attendance" tools just wrap a chat UI around a database.
+This project takes a different approach — Gemini is given a set of real Python tools (`mark_attendance`, `get_attendance_summary`, `find_low_attendance_workers`, `who_has_not_marked_today`, `list_workers`), and the model decides on its own, turn by turn, which tool(s) to call and in what order — using Gemini's automatic function calling.

 A supervisor can type:

-> "Sunita Devi ko aaj half-day mark karo aur uska is month ka summary dikhao"
+> "Sunny Kumar ko aaj half-day mark karo aur uska is month ka summary dikhao"

-...and the agent will chain two tool calls on its own, then reply in the same language the supervisor used.
-Every tool call the agent actually performs is shown back to the user as a small audit-trail chip, so nothing happens silently.
+...and the agent will chain two tool calls automatically, then reply in the same language the supervisor used.
+Every tool call the agent actually performs is shown back as a small audit-trail chip, so nothing happens silently in the background.

-**The proactive feature:** `find_low_attendance_workers` lets a supervisor ask "kaun underperform kar raha hai is month?" and the agent flags anyone below a configurable threshold — turning a reactive register into something that surfaces problems before they escalate.
+**The proactive feature:** `find_low_attendance_workers` lets a supervisor simply ask "who's underperforming this month?" and the agent flags anyone below a configurable threshold — turning a reactive register into something that surfaces problems before they escalate.

-## Tech stack
+## Tech Stack

 | Layer | Choice |
 |---|---|